influxdata/influxdb/README.md

 #### Bigger Changes

 If you're planning to submit significant changes, even if it relates to existing tickets **please** talk to the project maintainers first!
 The easiest way to do this is to open up a new ticket, describing the changes you plan to make and *why* you plan to make them.
-Changes that may seem obviously good to you, are not always obvious to everyone else
+Changes that may seem obviously good to you, are not always obvious to everyone else.
 Example of changes where we would encourage up-front communication:

 * new IOx features;